-If the project includes commercial and/or other non-residential space, the Applicant will need to submit the following information and supporting documentation in addition to the residential pro forma requested above:
+If the project includes commercial and/or other non-residential space, the Applicant submits the following information and supporting documentation in addition to the residential pro forma required above:

 - Breakdown of the total residential and commercial project costs. - List of the financing sources for the commercial areas. - 15-year operating pro forma for both the residential and commercial areas.